dreikanter/ruby-bookmarks/README.md

 - [Unicorn](http://unicorn.bogomips.org) – Rack HTTP server for fast clients and Unix.
 - [Phusion Passenger](https://phusionpassenger.com) — a fast and robust web server and application server for Ruby, Python and Node.js.
-- [Thin](https://github.com/macournoyer/thin/) – A very fast & simple Ruby web server.
+- [Thin](https://github.com/macournoyer/thin/) – A very fast and simple Ruby web server.
 - [Puma](https://github.com/puma/puma) — a Ruby web server built for concurrency.
 - [Pow!](https://github.com/basecamp/pow) — a zero-config Rack server for Mac OS X.
     - [Powder](https://github.com/Rodreegez/powder) — user-friendly CLI wrapper for Pow.
     - [Powify](https://github.com/sethvargo/powify) — a management tool for Pow by 37 signals.
 It allows you to easily install, update, and manage pow and pow applications seamlessly.
-- [Prax](http://ysbaddaden.github.io/prax/) — a pure ruby alternative to Pow! that runs on GNU/Linux.
+- [Prax](http://ysbaddaden.github.io/prax/) — A pure Ruby alternative to Pow! that runs on GNU/Linux.
 - [TorqueBox](http://torquebox.org) — an application platform that supports popular technologies such as Ruby on Rails and Sinatra, while extending the footprint of Ruby applications to include built-in support for services such as messaging, scheduling, caching, and daemons.
 TorqueBox provides an all-in-one environment, built upon the latest JBoss AS Java application server and JRuby.
 Functionality such as clustering, load-balancing and high-availability is included right out-of-the-box.

 See also:

 - [The Ruby Web Benchmark Report](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html) (July 2014) — „I benchmarked every single version of Ruby available as of the beginning of this test — January 2014.
 On each version I benchmarked every Rack server and web framework combination I could find.
 I tested with both Apache Bench and wrk to see if there are flaws that one benchmarking tool picks up on that the other didn’t.
 The goal of the benchmark is the fastest benchmark run, not the average.“
-- [App Server Arena](https://blog.engineyard.com/2014/ruby-app-server-arena-pt1) — a comparison of popular ruby application servers.
+- [App Server Arena](https://blog.engineyard.com/2014/ruby-app-server-arena-pt1) — A comparison of popular Ruby application servers.

 ### Deployment Automation and Configuration Management

 - [Capistrano](https://github.com/capistrano/capistrano) — remote multi-server automation tool.
 - [Chef](https://github.com/opscode/chef) — a systems integration framework, built to bring the benefits of configuration management to your entire infrastructure.
 - ★ [Mina](https://github.com/mina-deploy/mina) – really fast deployer and server automation tool.
-- [Rails + Nginx + Unicorn Dockerfile](https://github.com/seapy/dockerfiles/tree/master/rails-nginx-unicorn) — easy useable docker for rails. less configuration, affordable production.
+- [Rails + Nginx + Unicorn Dockerfile](https://github.com/seapy/dockerfiles/tree/master/rails-nginx-unicorn) — Easy-to-use Docker for Rails with less configuration and affordable production.

 ### Other tools